-Speaking from experience, there have been several times where I’ve not bought something from a website due to it giving such a bad impression.
+Speaking from experience, there have been several times when I’ve not bought something from a website due to it giving such a bad impression.
 Here are just a few examples of websites I’ve seen that are in desperate need of help.

 Without further ado, here are the top 5 worst practices for websites in 2019:

-5. Mr. John Doe
+5. Mr John Doe

 As a result, search engines can’t find them, let alone understand them, and nor can searchers.
 They are ghost websites.

 Why even bother having a presence online if your website isn’t optimised for search engines?
 Pointless.

 And you would be surprised by how many businesses have unoptimised websites and only ‘Home’, ‘About Us’ and ‘Contact Us’ web pages.
 No one searches for any of these pages when they are looking for products and services.
 No one.

 At number 4 are ‘Mr. 404’ websites (404 is the website term for Page Not Found).
 These websites have broken links or missing pages.
 If search engines were to crawl these websites, they might find between 50 and 80 broken links!